Jenny-001001/ai-from-scratch/README.md

-# ai-from-scratch
+# AI-from-scratch
-Appointment with wolf-359
+Appointment with Wolf-359